Buck Gee speaks on "The Failure of Asian Success"

 Posted by lydia 6 months ago.

 The PA3 book club meets on the last Thursday evening of each month (except July, August & December) from 7-8:30, usually in East Pyne or Frist.
-Selections alternate (with occasional exceptions) between fiction and non-fiction, and the authors or books typically have a Princeton connection.
+Selections alternate, with occasional exceptions, between fiction and non-fiction, and the authors or books typically have a Princeton connection.
+Book club meetings are open to all PA3 members and their spouses/partners, and no RSVP is needed.

-A list of all books the club has discussed can be found here.
+A list of all books the club has discussed can be found at https://princetonaaa.org/bookclub.

 Posted by Arlen 7 months ago.